Discrimination and Harassment

 Office for Civil Rights

-Utah State University provides equal employment opportunities and prohibits any form of:
+Utah State University provides equal employment and educational opportunities and does not tolerate any form of:

-These demographic traits are commonly referred to as protected classes (policy 303).
+The demographic traits listed above are commonly referred to as protected classes (policy 303).
 If you are subjected to an adverse academic or employment action based upon one or more of the protected classes, discrimination may have occurred.

 USU Policies on Discrimination

-USU’s sexual harassment policies apply to students, staff, faculty and other academic personnel.
-These policies help to facilitate an academic environment free of sexual misconduct, discrimination and harassment.
+USU’s policies apply to students, employees, and participants in USU programs and activities.
+These policies help to facilitate a working and/or learning environment free of discrimination and sexual harassment.

 How the Office of Equity (Title IX) Addresses Discrimination